 10. La Lechoneria for Cuban in Cozumel

 Location: On the corner of Av.
 25 and Calle 1

 This cute Cuban-inspired cafe features lots of dishes with lechon, or roast young pig, as well as cuban sandwiches, frappes, and a lot of breakfast dishes.

-The delicious coffee is strong and rich, and worth a visit here – especially if you’re poking around near el Mercado Municipal, which is right down the street, about a block away.
+The delicious coffee is strong and rich, and worth a visit here – especially if you’re walking around downtown San Miguel de Cozumel and poking around near el Mercado Municipal, which is right down the street, about a block away.

 Cool cafe with obvious bakery chops.
 Maple’s coffee is delicious.

 12. Sucré Salé for French Pastries in Cozumel

 Location: Centro.
 Calle 2 N, between Avs.
 5 and 10